 Skip to main content

+3. Enter the name of your campaign.
 Use a descriptive name that conveys purpose.

-Campaign Use Case
+Campaign Use Cases

 Next, choose a use case.
 This tells Phonely what kind of automation you’re building.
 Common use cases include: